What Is a Ferritin Blood Test?

 A ferritin test should only take a few minutes.
-Remember to look away if the sight of blood or a needle makes you dizzy or nauseous.
+Remember to look away if the sight of blood or a needle makes you dizzy or nauseated.

 After cleaning the skin around it, a technician will insert a needle into a vein in your arm.
-He may wrap an elastic band around the upper part of your arm to make the vein easier to find.
-Once the right amount of blood is collected, the technician will take off the band and needle and stop the bleeding with a cotton ball or bandage.
-The blood will be labeled and sent to a lab.
+They may wrap an elastic band around the upper part of your arm to make the vein easier to find.
+Once they’ve collected the right amount of blood, the technician will remove the band and needle and stop the bleeding with a cotton ball or bandage.
+They’ll label the blood and send it to a lab.

 Like other routine blood tests, the ferritin test is considered safe.
 You may feel the following:

 Higher than normal results mean your body is storing too much iron.
 Your doctor may adjust your diet or supplements.
-Since high iron is a symptom of other medical issues, you may have more tests to pinpoint the cause.
+Since high iron is a symptom of other medical issues, you may have more tests to pinpoint the cause, such as: